zhuwenya/Rumor_Detection/README.md

 400 and other hyper parameters are selected by cross validation.
 After getting embedding vectors, a logistic regression is applied to perform classification.

-__CNN__:CNN is a single hidden layer word based convolution neural network for classification (Kim, 2014).
+__CNN__: CNN is a single hidden layer word based convolution neural network for classification (Kim, 2014).
 The original purpose for this network is to do sentiment analysis.
 Because of its simpleness and efficiency, it is a strong baseline method for sentence classification.
 Here we treat each document as a long sentence input to this model.
-The widths of convolution filter are [2, 3, 4, 5], 100 filters for each width.
-We train 200-dimensional SkipGram (Mikolov et al., 2013) vectors from an unlabeded dataset with 770k documents.
-Our code is mainly based on [cnn-text-classification-tf][CNN-tf] and reimplemented to support loading word vectors.
+The widths of convolution filter are 2, 3, 4 and 5, 100 filters for each width.
+We train 100-dimensional SkipGram (Mikolov et al., 2013) vectors from an unlabeded dataset with 770k documents.
+Our code is mainly based on [cnn-text-classification-tf][CNN-tf] and reimplement it to support loading word vectors.
 To better understand the effect of pretrain word vectors, we also conduct an experiment on this model without pretrain vectors.